braze-inc/braze-docs/_docs/_api/endpoints/sms/post_remove_invalid_numbers.md

 /sms/invalid_phone_numbers/remove
 {% endapimethod %}

-> Use this endpoint to remove "invalid" phone numbers from Braze's invalid list.
+> Use this endpoint to remove "invalid" phone numbers from our invalid list.

 This can be used to re-validate phone numbers after they have been marked as invalid.